 You may wonder if anyone will be willing to share with others without getting a reward of their own.
 While it’s true that offering rewards to both parties is more effective, people still can’t help but share something exciting things with their peers.
 And it’s human nature to want to help a friend!

 This refer-a-friend campaign idea is a great way to entice a new customer, and get your referrer to feel good about their connection.

 By giving back to those in need, you can excite customers by letting them put their efforts toward a good cause.

-Partner with a charity that makes sense for your brand – like with TOMS and Bombas working to provide footwear.
-Or, give customers a choice of where their donation funds will land.
-Either way, this provides a viable reward and incentive to draw in continued warm leads with your friend program.
+You could partner with a single charity that aligns with your brand’s mission.
+Or, select several charities, and give customers a choice of where their donation funds will land.
+Either way, this will draw in continued warm leads from warm hearts.

 Consider cashing in on this excitement and offering exclusive memberships as part of your refer-a-friend campaign.
 You can even kick it up a notch, and offer the highest-tier rewards of your club for your top 25 or 50 customer advocates.

-For instance, Dropbox offers customers more storage data for each referral.
+For example, Dropbox offers customers more storage data for each referral.
 This is a great way to reward the customer for their efforts, without putting a dent in the company’s bottom line.

 Customers will be excited to try out the next level up.
 So, the allure of the “upgrade” can do wonders all on its own.